heather-yaple/auth-me-project/README.md

     ```json
     {
-      "message": "Spot couldn't be found"
+      "message": "cabin couldn't be found"
     }
     ```

-### Create a Review for a Spot based on the Spot's id
+### Create a Review for a cabin based on the cabin's id

-Create and return a new review for a spot specified by id.
+Create and return a new review for a cabin specified by id.

 * Require Authentication: true
 * Request
   * Method: POST
-  * Route path: /api/spots/:spotId/reviews
+  * Route path: /api/cabins/:cabinId/reviews
   * Headers:
     * Content-Type: application/json
   * Body:

     ```json
     {
-      "review": "This was an awesome spot!",
+      "review": "This was an awesome cabin!",
       "stars": 5,
     }
     ```